clintonhealthaccess/kevin/README.md

 #### Operations on the survey

-Below are the various operations that can be done on a survey, using either the **SurveySummaryController** or the **EditSurveyController**.
+Below are the various operations that can be done on a survey, using either the SurveySummaryController or the EditSurveyController.

 ##### Refreshing the survey

 Refreshing a survey is the opposite of submitting a program.
 It takes the values that are already saved as RawDataElementValue and puts them into FormEnteredValue, creating it if it does not exist, and overwriting the value if it exists and the *reset* flag is set.
 It also creates the SurveyEnteredQuestion, SurveyEnteredSection and SurveyEnteredProgram.

-Before rolling out a survey, it is advised to refresh the entire survey for all the data locations in the system as to create all the values in advance using **SurveySummaryController**.
+Before rolling out a survey, it is advised to refresh the entire survey for all the data locations in the system as to create all the values in advance using SurveySummaryController.

 	def refresh = {
 		// refreshes the survey, copying the values from RawDataElementValue